ANSANJAY/Odigos-Strategic-Vision/README.md

 ---

 ## **Why This Project?**
 Odigos’ ability to automatically instrument applications using eBPF 🐝 without requiring code changes makes it uniquely suited for modern observability challenges.
 However, to truly dominate the observability landscape, we must:
 - **Enhance Usability:** Simplify onboarding and provide intuitive, context-driven dashboards.
 - **Drive Adoption:** Create impactful user stories that demonstrate the value of Odigos in real-world scenarios.
 - **Build a Collaborative Community:** Engage developers and SREs through community-driven feature requests and contributions.

+### **My Approach:**
+My approach is centered around leveraging technical insights to build user-centric features, fostering community involvement to ensure sustainable growth, and positioning Odigos as the industry leader in eBPF-based observability.

 I am committed to leading these initiatives, driving technical excellence, and fostering community engagement to make Odigos an indispensable observability tool.